2018 Board of Directors

 Mike Allen is a Sr. Control Systems Specialist for LyondellBasell.
 He has worked at the company’s La Porte, Texas facility since 1991.
 The first half of his career was spent working in instrumentation, first as an Instrument Technician, and later as an Instrumentation Specialist.
 In 2004 he moved into the Control Systems Engineering group, supporting automation projects and control system upgrades.
 Mike spent a couple of years in the company’s central engineering automation group, supporting Alarm Management and Operator Interface work for the company’s North American plants.

-Mike currently resides in Houston, TX with his wife Vicki.
-He has two sons, Austin and Jackson.
+Mike currently resides in Houston, TX with his wife and two sons.

 He is an avid, yet long-suffering Houston sports fan, and is reluctantly making the transition from basketball to golf.